 3. Pay Employees on a Regular Schedule

 Most states have minimum pay frequency requirements you have to follow to avoid being penalized.
-Monthly is the greatest time many states will allow you to have in between payroll payments, but for some states, like Virginia, Ohio, and California, semimonthly is the minimum requirement.
+Monthly is usually the longest amount of time that most states will allow you to have in between payroll payments.
+However, in some states, like Virginia, Ohio, and California, semimonthly is the minimum requirement.

 4. Open a Bank Account Specifically for Payroll